Cardiology Business

 • Anteris Technologies – Anteris’ balloon-expandable DurAVR THV system looks and works like a human valve (all other TAVRs have three fixed leaflets), and claims calcification benefits.

-• JenaValve Technology – Originally Chinese but now owned by Edwards, the JenaValve Trilogy system is undergoing FDA trials for aortic regurgitation and might allow more complex aortic access methods.
+• JenaValve Technology – Originally Chinese but facing acquisition from Edwards, the JenaValve Trilogy system is undergoing FDA trials for aortic regurgitation and might allow more complex aortic access methods.

 • JC Medical – Now also owned by Edwards outside of China, the J‑Valve system is used for both AS/regurgitation and has multiple trials underway.